-To apply please complete the online application here and submit to email@example.com or drop off a hard copy at LAAH 352 by the deadline.
+To apply please complete the application and email to email@example.com or drop off a hard copy at LAAH 352 by the deadline.
 Students may apply to more than one professor, but will need to complete an application for each one.

 Required Skills & Interest: Basic computer skills are required, such as familiarity with Microsoft Word.
 Knowledge of InDesign would be helpful.
 This is an opportunity for a student to learn—through hands-on experience—about editing.

-Required Skills & Interest: Interest in eighteenth- and nineteenth-century women writing and/or Irish literature would be welcome.
-The student does not need experience with TEI coding but should be willing to learn (we will provide TEI template and any support needed).
-Good research skills and interest in transcription of manuscript letters are essential.
+Required Skills & Interest: Interest in eighteenth- and nineteenth-century women’s writing and/or Irish literature would be welcome.
+The student does not need experience with TEI coding but should be willing to learn (we will provide TEI template and any support needed, including WebEx seminars with our technical team).
+Good research skills and interest in transcription of manuscript letters would be a plus.

 Benefits to Student & Faculty: The student would learn basic transcription practices, enhance his/her/their research skills, learn TEI coding, contribute to an ongoing public literature resource (and be credited for that work), and gain the additional professional experience of working with our chief editor Jessica Richard at Wake Forest University and an undergraduate researcher there.
-The professor would benefit by having assistance in locating Edgeworth letters and in the transcription and coding of the letters.
+I would benefit by having assistance in locating Edgeworth letters and in the transcription and coding of the letters and the letter calendar.
 Whatever we are able to accomplish in spring 2020 will enhance the site as a resource for researchers at every level of scholarship.

-Student Involvement: Students would 1) read the scholarship of the last decade on reception theory and reader response, 2) visit book clubs meeting on campus and at the local public libraries and share their observations in written form, 3) work with me to develop a survey instrument, 4) conduct interviews with participants with my supervision.
+Student Involvement: Students would 1) read the scholarship of the last decade on reception theory and reader response, 2) visit book clubs meeting on campus and at the local public libraries and share their observations in written form, 3) conduct interviews with participants with my supervision.
 Students could enroll in a 485 to write a thesis on the topic.